 One of my favorite bible verses goes like this:

 “I returned, and saw under the sun, that the race is not to the swift, nor the battle to the strong, neither yet bread to the wise, nor yet riches to men of understanding, nor yet favour to men of skill; but time and chance happeneth to them all” Ecclesiastes 9:11

-What this reiterates and how it blends into my point is – stop competing with and comparing yourself to others.
-In the age of oversharing, it can be easy to feel accomplished because other people seem to be accomplishing so much.
+What this reiterates and how it blends into my point is – stop competing with, and comparing yourself to others.
+In the age of oversharing, it can be easy to feel unaccomplished because other people seem to be accomplishing so much.
 Your only competition should be yourself as you should strive to be a better version of yourself.
 Everyone faces challenges, but we all choose to share the best parts of ourselves on social media, at dinner parties etc. So stop thinking everyone else has got it figured out except you.
 Stop feeling downtrodden because some friends have their dream job, are married or are traveling the world.
-Run your race.
-Be challenged, be inspired and be motivated but do not be envious or worse still unappreciative of how far you’ve come.
+Be challenged, be inspired and be motivated but do not be envious of others or worse still, unappreciative of how far you’ve come.
 Also, stop stalking your ex.

 Don’t be so hard on yourself